 (6) If a party is required or permitted to appear before the Commissioner the party may be represented by a legal practitioner or by any other person.

-71. Conciliation
+71. Complaint, conciliation etc. of

 (1) The Commissioner may, at any stage, suspend inquiries, investigations or other proceedings so that efforts can be made to resolve the complaint by conciliation or negotiation between the parties.